LkHardcastle/lkhardcastle.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at University College London working in the Department of Statistical Science under the supervision of Dr Samuel Livingstone and Prof. Gianluca Baio since September 2021.
-My research focuses on a new class of Markov Chain Monte Carlo samplers based on Piecewise Deterministic Markov Processes and their application to Bayesian survival models.
+My research focuses on two areas: i) Markov Chain Monte Carlo based on Piecewise Deterministic Markov Processes with a focus on applications ii) Developing Bayesian survival models in the context of Health Technology Assessment.
+More generally I am interested in Bayesian computation and modelling, and how these two areas interact.

-From October 2023 I will part-based at the Alan Turing Institute as part of their enrichment scheme for PhD students.

 I have a BSc in Mathematics and Statistics from the University of Warwick, and an MSc in Statistics from University College London.
 For my MSc dissertation, I was supervised by Samuel Livingstone and worked with Claire Black from UCLH and Federico Ricciardi from UCL Statistical Science developing a Bayesian hierarchical model for predicting levels of exercise intensity in mechanically ventilated Intensive Care patients.